Last Updated on September 10, 2021

 Who can resist Piggy Paint; one of the most popular nail polish brands?

 It comes in a set with two colors plus acetone-free nail polish remover.

 Choose from classics like Perfectly Pink, The Tippy Toe Show, and Jingle Nail Rock.

 It’s an American-made product that’s water-based and non-toxic.
-It’s free of a bunch of chemicals, as well as BPA.
+It’s free of a bunch of toxic chemicals, as well as BPA.